felossj/sharp/README.md

 ### Credits
 Credits to original developer [B4mb0u](https://github.com/B4mb0u/Sharp) for create the clicker

 Credits to fork developer [Dream23322](https://github.com/Dream23322/Soda-Autoclicker).
-I used your code of base but i think that i didnt use many of your features.
+I used your code as base but i think that i didnt use many of your features.

 Credits to ChatGPT for do new features